weilandia/coding-for-managers/bootstrap/README.md

 ```
 In this case we're using the 'Cerulean' theme by Bootswatch.

-3. You can easily change the theme within your `application.css.scss` file to adjust the look of your application.
+3. You can easily edit/overwrite styles the theme within your `application.css.scss` file to adjust the look of your application.
 4. Once you have the them you want you will be able to use the source code in the examples provided by Bootswatch in order to customize you page.